mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

-(other than the source and destination IP addresses and ports as well as the upper layer protocol identifier) that is needed to construct the IP header or to inform the client about information from received IP packets can be signalled as part of the CONNECT-IP requst or using HTTP/3 Datagram {{!I-D.ietf-masque-h3-datagram}} later.
+(other than the source and destination IP addresses and ports as well as the upper layer protocol identifier) that is needed to construct the IP header or to inform the client about information from received IP packets can be signalled as part of the CONNECT-IP request or using HTTP/3 Datagram {{!I-D.ietf-masque-h3-datagram}} later.

-As such, in flow forwarding mode usually one upper-layer end-to-end connection is associated to one CONNECT-IP forwarding association.
-While it would be possible for a client to use the same forwadring association for multiple end-to-end connections to the same target server, as long as they all require the same Protocol (IPv4) / Next Header (IPv6) value, this would lead to the use of the same flow ID for all connections.
-As such this is not recommended for connection-oriented transmissions.
-In order to enable multiple flow forwadring asssociation to the same server, the flow forwading mode supports a way to specify some additional upper layer protocol selectors, e.g. TCP source and destination port, to enable multiple CONNECT-IP request for the same three tuple, see CONN-ID header
+In flow forwarding mode, usually one upper-layer end-to-end connection is associated to one CONNECT-IP forwarding association.
+While it would be possible for a client to use the same forwarding association for multiple end-to-end connections to the same target server, as long as they all require the same Protocol (IPv4) / Next Header (IPv6) value, this would lead to the use of the same flow ID for all connections.
+As such, this is not recommended for connection-oriented transmissions.
+In order to enable multiple flow forwarding associations to the same server, the flow forwarding mode supports a way to specify some additional upper layer protocol selectors, e.g. TCP source and destination port, to enable multiple CONNECT-IP request for the same three tuple, see CONN-ID header
 {{Conn-Id}}.

+The default model for address handling in this specification is that the proxy (Masque Server) will have a pool of one or more IP addresses that it can lend to the MASQUE client and routable over its external interface.
+Other potential use cases and address handling are possible, potentially requiring further extensions.

 This proposal is based on the analysis provided in
 {{?I-D.westerlund-masque-transport-issues}} indicating that most